bacionejs/termux/README.md

 A good keyboard setup is an important part of **reducing frustration** when coding on a phone with a thumb.

 My **Termux/Neovim** configuration below is for phones.
-For tablets add blank keys to the left to push the keyboard to the right side.
 My configuration below supports these **shortcuts**:
 - save
 - backup